-1. Improve in-water habitat and control stream flows.

-- 2. Eliminate fish blockages or mitigate with fish passage projects. - 3.
-Acquire private property north of stream outlet and explore concept of a pocket estuary or freshwater wetland east of the railroad tracks. - 4.
-Improve the connectivity of Big Gulch Creek with the nearshore by replacing the existing railroad culvert with a large open bottom culvert or trestle. - 5.
-Beach enhancement and additional marine riparian planting may be required when surface water or sewer outfall improvements are made, if warranted from the project's impacts. - 6.
+- 1. Acquire private property north of stream outlet and explore concept of a pocket estuary or freshwater wetland east of the railroad tracks. - 2.
+Improve in-water habitat and control stream flows. - 3.
+Eliminate fish blockages or mitigate with fish passage projects. - 4.
+Acquire private property north of stream outlet and explore concept of a pocket estuary or freshwater wetland east of the railroad tracks. - 5.
+Improve the connectivity of Big Gulch Creek with the nearshore by replacing the existing railroad culvert with a large open bottom culvert or trestle. - 6.
+Beach enhancement and additional marine riparian planting may be required when surface water or sewer outfall improvements are made, if warranted from the project's impacts. - 7.
 Provide access over the BNSF Railroad when possible with a pedestrian overpass connection and provide beach enhancement and additional riparian vegetation planting if able to obtain BNSF approval to allow public access to their tidelands.